Russia’s war economy grows more than expected despite sanctions

 Quarterly growth

 In quarterly terms, the economy is already growing, and the recovery was further accentuated between April and June.
-“If we talk about the full annual figure, in 2024 Russia will already exceed the level of 2021“, Rosbank economist Evgeny Koshelev said in Moscow.
+“If we talk regarding the full annual figure, in 2024 Russia will already exceed the level of 2021“, Rosbank economist Evgeny Koshelev said in Moscow.

-The turnaround defies predictions of a long period of decline in response to sanctions imposed after the invasion of Ukraine in February 2022.
+The turnaround defies predictions of a long period of decline in response to sanctions imposed following the invasion of Ukraine in February 2022.
 Increased defense spending has boosted industrial production, while consumer demand is gaining momentum thanks Has increased spending on social support and higher salaries.

 Several challenges

 And the Kremlin’s effort to extend the military recruitment risks hampering this objective, as the labor shortage worsens.
-Indeed, Russia’s attempts to entice more volunteers to join the invasion of Ukraine risk creating an imbalance in the labor market, which could encourage the adoption of more selective recruitment measures for people whose absence would be less felt.
+Indeed, Russia’s attempts to entice more volunteers to join the invasion of Ukraine risk creating an imbalance in the labor market, which might encourage the adoption of more selective recruitment measures for people whose absence would be less felt.
 THE unemploymentalthough at a very low level of 3.1% in June, already reflects a contraction of the labor force related to the consequences of the military intervention in Ukraine.

 Rising growth forecasts